WackDog/gmod-multi-character/README.md

 A modular and extensible multi-character management system for Garry's Mod.

-Designed to plug in to a pre-existing server UI
+Designed to plug in to a pre-existing server UI, however my own UI is included for use if you don't have one.

 ## Features